sporniket/moto-tools/README-cli-sdar.md

 > draft ; to update with actual behavior

 * Files with the extension `bas` will be added as BASIC, tokenized files, unless they are suffixed with `,a` to be added as BASIC, ascii listing files.
-* Files with the extension `lst` will be added with the `bas` extension instead, as BASIC, ascii listing files.
+* Files with the extension `bin` will be added as binany module files.
-* Files with the extension `csv` will be added as DATA files
+* Files with the extension `txt` will be added as ascii text files.
-* Other files will be added as BINARY files.
+* Other files will be added as BINARY data files.

 ### Archive extraction

-* ASCII listing with the extension `bas` will be extracted with the `lst` extension.
-* Other files will be extracted as expected.
-If a file already exist, it is overwritten.
+* Files will be extracted as expected. **If a file already exist, it is overwritten without warning.**

 ### Archive listing

-* The type of files is inferred from the content of the leader block.
+* In verbose mode, the type of each files are listed, along its size in bytes and the number of blocks it occupies.

 ## File format of a disk archive